 A serene outdoor oasis right in the middle of the city, the Royal Botanic Gardens are a welcome respite from the everyday hustle and bustle.
 Meticulously kept gardens are bordered by perfectly manicured lawns, and huge leafy trees and stick-straight palm trees provide shelter from the Australian sun.
 The gardens are like a living greenhouse, with different areas dedicated to particular plant species—take the cacti area, for example.

 Pathways wind throughout the massive park, making it a great place for a leisurely stroll, and many Melbournians get their fitness fix here by jogging around the Tan which loops around the park (it’s named after the colour of the track, natch).
 There’s ample space to spread out and have a picnic, or simply soak in the scene at one of the cafes.

-While the greenery is what the Royal Botanic Gardens are most famous for, it’s also steps away from the spectacular Shrine of Remembrancewhich is considered one of the top Melbourne city attractions.
+While the greenery is what the Royal Botanic Gardens are most famous for, it’s also steps away from the spectacular Shrine of Remembrance which is considered one of the top Melbourne city attractions.
 The war memorial is dedicated to those who have served in wars and peacekeeping missions that Australia has been a part of, and hosts remembrance ceremonies.
-Visitors are welcome to tour the building, and also walk up to the top where they can take in a fantastic 360-degree view of the surrounding city.
+Visitors are welcome to tour the building, and also walk up to the top where they can take in one of the best views in the city.

 Try your luck at Crown